oss-review-toolkit/ort/integrations/jenkins/README.md

 Also ensure that [Docker is installed](https://docs.docker.com/engine/install/) on your system with [BuildKit enabled](https://docs.docker.com/develop/develop-images/build_enhancements/#to-enable-buildkit-builds), and that Jenkins is allowed to run Docker (you might need to run `usermod -aG docker jenkins` to add the `jenkins` user to the `docker` group).

+If you are running Jenkins as a Docker image as opposed to using the Java WAR, you need to [install Docker inside the Jenkins container](https://docs.docker.com/engine/install/debian/).

 Next, on the *Dashboard* click *New Item*, enter e.g. "ORT" as the name, select *Pipeline* and then click *OK*.
 In the *Pipeline* section of the job configuration, choose "Pipeline script from SCM" and the following settings: